 At the beginning of each semester, students will receive book and supplies lists.
-All books can be purchased at the campus.
+All books and digital e-book subscriptions can be purchased at the campus.
 Students are required to purchase all books and supplies needed for their program promptly as these will only be available for a limited time.
 The College will not be responsible for providing student books and materials after inventory surpluses have been returned to the suppliers.
 Please consult your campus Business Office for purchase deadlines.